eBPF Basics (Part 1)¶

 Tracepoints are predefined hooks in the kernel that allow you to execute code when a specific event occurs.

-For example, add this code in your src/template.bpf.c
+For example, add this code in your prog.bpf.c file (after the

 “Place your code here” comment) to define a hook that will be executed when the